 For both rows of teeth to have denture implants, plan on at least doubling the cost.
 You can expect to pay a total cost of $16,000 – $24,000 for both rows of teeth to be fitted with denture implants.
 Keep in mind that your intravenous sedation or anesthesia, surgery for tooth extractions and implant placement, or follow-up appointment costs may be higher because the procedure is far more extensive.

 That extra cost is the same for replacement dentures, too.
 To replace the prosthetics on full dentures, expect to pay $5,000 – $10,000 every five years.
-For patients who are eligible, we usually recommend all-on-four dental implants for a full mouth replacement, since it is significantly less expensive than denture implants in the long run especially if you receive the procedure at our office, which offers permanent all-on-4 dental implants for the one time price of $14,950.
+For patients who are eligible, we usually recommend 4-on-1 full arch dental implants for a full mouth replacement, since it is significantly less expensive than denture implants in the long run especially if you receive the procedure at our office, which offers permanent 4-on-1 full arch dental implants for the one time price of $14,950.

 Your dentures are “stabilized” by being connected to implants placed in your jawbone, which means “denture stabilization” is just another term for denture implants.
 The cost for denture stabilization falls in line with what we’ve described for lower, upper, and full denture implant costs and will range from $8,000 – $12,000.